Optimal Stopping via Randomized Neural Networks: Experiments

-While increasing the number of hidden nodes without applying penalization led to overfitting for \OurAlgoS and \OurAlgoRS, this was not observe for LSM and FQI.
+While drastically increasing the number of hidden nodes without increasing the number of paths or applying penalization led to overfitting for RLSM and RFQI, this was not observed for LSM and FQI.
 In particular, for LSM Ridge regression ($L^2$-penalisation) was tested without leading to better results than standard linear regression.
-Moreover, comparing the results of FQI, \OurAlgoRS and DOS for growing dimensions shows, that overfitting does not become a problem when more basis functions are used.
+Moreover, comparing the results of FQI, RFQI and DOS for growing dimensions shows that overfitting does not become a problem when more basis functions are used.
 Therefore, also for FQI standard linear regression was used as suggested by \cite{Tsitsiklis97optimalstopping}.

-\subsubsection{Architecture of Neural Networks}
+\subsubsection{Architecture of neural networks}

-In order to have a fair comparison in terms of accuracy and in terms of computation time, we use the same number of hidden layers and nodes per layer for all the algorithms. \begin{itemize} \item As we observed that one hidden layer was sufficient to have a good accuracy (an increase of the number of the hidden layers did not lead to a improvement of the accuracy), we use one hidden layer.
-Therefore, the NLSM, DOS, and all algorithms that we proposed have only one hidden layer. \item We use $20$ nodes for the hidden layer.
-For \OurAlgoRS the number of nodes is set to the minimum between $20$ and the number of stocks for stability reasons. \item Leaky ReLU is used for \OurAlgoS and \OurAlgoRS and tanh for the randomized recurrent neural network \OurAlgoRR.
-For NLSM and DOS, we use the suggested activation functions, Leaky ReLU for NLSM and ReLU and sigmoid for DOS. \item The parameters $(A, b)$ of the random neural networks of \OurAlgoS and \OurAlgoRS are sampled using a standard normal distribution with mean $0$ and standard deviation $1$.
-For the randomized recurrent neural network of \OurAlgoRR, we use a standard deviation of $0.0008$ for $A_x$ and $0.11$ for $A_h$. \end{itemize}
+In order to have a fair comparison in terms of accuracy and in terms of computation time, we use the same number of hidden layers and nodes per layer for all the algorithms. \begin{itemize} \item We observed that one hidden layer was sufficient to have a good accuracy (an increase of the number of the hidden layers did not lead to better accuracy).
+Therefore, NLSM, DOS, and all algorithms that we proposed have only one hidden layer. \item We use $20$ nodes for the hidden layer.
+Importantly, we do not claim that this choice is optimal for any of the methods.
+For RFQI the number of nodes is set to the minimum between $20$ and the number of stocks, for stability reasons. \item Leaky ReLU is used for RLSM and RFQI and tanh for the randomized recurrent neural network RRLSM.
+For NLSM and DOS, we use the suggested activation functions, Leaky ReLU for NLSM and ReLU and sigmoid for DOS. \item The parameters $(A, b)$ of the random neural networks of RLSM and RFQI are sampled using a standard normal distribution with mean $0$ and standard deviation $1$.
+Different hyper-parameters were tested, but they didn't have a big influence on the results so we kept the standard choice.

+\item For the randomized recurrent neural network of RRLSM, we use a standard deviation of $0.0001$ for $A_x$ and $0.3$ for $A_h$.
+Also here different hyper-parameters were tested, and the best performing were chosen and used to present the results.
+The same holds for tested path-dependent versions of RFQI, however, none of the hyper-parameters performed very well as shown below.

+\item Some of the reference methods suggest to use the payoff as additional input, while others do not or leave this open.
+Therefore, we tested using the payoff as input and not using it for each method in each experiment.
+We came to the conclusion that the backward induction algorithms (LSM, DOS, NLSM, RLSM) usually work slightly better with, while the reinforcement learning algorithms (FQI, RFQI) usually work slightly better without the payoff.
+Hence, we show these results.